quanteda/tutorials.quanteda.io/content/basic/preperation.markdown

 ## [1] "here"  "are"   "new"   "words" "."     "in"    "this"  "text"
 (dfm2b <- dfm_select(dfm2a, dfm1))
 ## Document-feature matrix of: 2 documents, 11 features (77.3% sparse).
-## 2 x 11 sparse Matrix of class "dfmSparse"
+## 2 x 11 sparse Matrix of class "dfm"
 ##        features
 ## docs    this is text one . , the second here : third
 ##   text1    0  0    0   0 1 0   0      0    1 0     0